marksandspencer/marksandspencer.github.io/_posts/2024-09-05-releasing-apps.md

 Developers fix their bugs on `main`, meaning the code they need to modify to address the issue has moved on from the base the release branch was cut from.
 If a fix can’t be cleanly cherry-picked onto the release branch, the author of the fix is prompted to create a pull request _per-fix_, addressing more granular conflicts as they come up!

 ### Building a release process
-We use GitHub Actions at M&S, knowing from the get-go that we’d be building our release process to integrate with it.
+We use GitHub Actions at M&S, knowing from the get-go that we would be building our release process to integrate with it.
 We wanted a developer experience that meant engineers managing the release didn't need to leave the repository — building our release process using GitHub Actions Workflows was the obvious choice!

-There’s a surprisingly large number of ways to write GitHub Actions Workflows — here’s how we did it.
+There exists a surprisingly large number of ways to write GitHub Actions Workflows — here’s how we did it.

 #### The tools
 A release process is mixture of CI & CD (i.e building and deploying something), and git-ops (i.e branching, tagging, releasing).
 GitHub Actions is positioned as a CI/CD system out of the box, but you can do _much_ more with it through the use of the [GitHub CLI](https://cli.github.com/).